-Welcome to the boring but essential Business Side of Writing ––something every writer will need to deal with sooner or later (unless they are writing only as a hobby).
-If you are planning to pursue your writing as a business, make sure to talk to a bookkeeper or accountant as soon as possible so you can learn how to properly track your income and expenses and carefully keep and file all your receipts.
+The business side of writing is something every writer will have to deal with sooner or later ––unless they only want to write as a hobby.
+If you do plan to write as a business, be sure to consult a bookkeeper or accountant as soon as possible.
+In addition, right from the start, track your income and expenses and carefully keep and file all your receipts.

 Note: This information does not replace professional advice.

-- Keep business and creative time separate (don’t use creative time thinking about business tasks
+- Keep business and creative time separate (don’t use creative time thinking about business tasks).

-- Learn how to deal with years of financial losses and then a sudden one-time high payment.
-(See tax section below)
+- Learn how to deal with years of financial losses and then a sudden single high payment.
+(See tax section below.)

-In most countries including Canada, your work is automatically copyright when it is written.
-However, for a fee you can formally register copyright at www.cipo.gc.ca Check the Copyright Guide for more information about copyright in Canada.
+In most countries including Canada your writing has automatic copyright as soon as it is written.
+However, for a fee you can formally register copyright at www.cipo.gc.ca.
+In addition, check the Copyright Guide to learn about copyright in Canada.

 Cataloging-in-Publication (CIP) Collections Canada